shedman68/shedman68/README.md

 - 😄 Pronouns: He/Him

-- ⚡ Fun fact: I co-founded "Farmers for Peace," an initiative that housed 30 Ukrainian refugees.
+- ⚡ Fun fact: I co-developed "Farmers for Peace," an initiative that housed 30 Ukrainian refugees.

 Looking forward to connecting with like-minded individuals and contributing to meaningful projects! 🌍✨